-Overview of the .NET Framework
+Overview of .NET Framework

-To provide a code-execution environment that minimizes software deployment and versioning conflicts.
+Minimizes software deployment and versioning conflicts.

-To provide a code-execution environment that promotes safe execution of code, including code created by an unknown or semi-trusted third party.
+Promotes safe execution of code, including code created by an unknown or semi-trusted third party.

-To provide a code-execution environment that eliminates the performance problems of scripted or interpreted environments.
+Eliminates the performance problems of scripted or interpreted environments.

-To make the developer experience consistent across widely varying types of apps, such as Windows-based apps and Web-based apps.
+Make the developer experience consistent across widely varying types of apps, such as Windows-based apps and Web-based apps.

-The .NET Framework consists of the common language runtime (CLR) and the .NET Framework class library.
-The common language runtime is the foundation of the .NET Framework.
+.NET Framework consists of the common language runtime (CLR) and the .NET Framework class library.
+The common language runtime is the foundation of .NET Framework.
 Think of the runtime as an agent that manages code at execution time, providing core services such as memory management, thread management, and remoting, while also enforcing strict type safety and other forms of code accuracy that promote security and robustness.
 In fact, the concept of code management is a fundamental principle of the runtime.
 Code that targets the runtime is known as managed code, while code that doesn't target the runtime is known as unmanaged code.
-The class library is a comprehensive, object-oriented collection of reusable types that you use to develop apps ranging from traditional command-line or graphical user interface (GUI) apps to apps based on the latest innovations provided by ASP.NET, such as Web Forms and XML Web services.
+The class library is a comprehensive, object-oriented collection of reusable types that you use to develop apps ranging from traditional command-line or graphical user interface (GUI) apps to apps based on the latest innovations provided by ASP.NET, such as Web Forms and XML web services.

-The .NET Framework can be hosted by unmanaged components that load the common language runtime into their processes and initiate the execution of managed code, thereby creating a software environment that exploits both managed and unmanaged features.
-The .NET Framework not only provides several runtime hosts but also supports the development of third-party runtime hosts.
+.NET Framework can be hosted by unmanaged components that load the common language runtime into their processes and initiate the execution of managed code, thereby creating a software environment that exploits both managed and unmanaged features. .NET Framework not only provides several runtime hosts but also supports the development of third-party runtime hosts.

 Internet Explorer is an example of an unmanaged app that hosts the runtime (in the form of a MIME type extension).
 Using Internet Explorer to host the runtime enables you to embed managed components or Windows Forms controls in HTML documents.
 Hosting the runtime in this way makes managed mobile code possible, but with significant improvements that only managed code offers, such as semi-trusted execution and isolated file storage.